 Sun simulators come in various configurations based on their application:

-•Class A, B, and C Simulators: These categories are made based on the IEC60904-9 standard, which is known worldwide.
-Class A simulators are the most precise and consistent in terms of light quality and distribution, making them ideal for research and development.
-Class B simulators are suitable for testing production lines with average output, while Class C simulators are basic units for simple experiments and basic testing.
+• Class A, B, and C Simulators: These classifications follow the internationally recognized IEC 60904-9 standard.
+Class A simulators offer the highest precision and consistency in light quality and distribution, making them ideal for research and development.
+Class B simulators are suitable for production line testing, while Class C units are basic simulators for simple experiments and fundamental tests.

 Factors to Consider When Choosing a Sun Simulator for Solar Panel Testing